deepashreeKedia/cs149stanfordasst4/README.md

 To actually perform the transpose, you must call [nisa.nc_transpose](https://awsdocs-neuron.readthedocs-hosted.com/en/latest/nki/api/generated/nki.isa.nc_transpose.html#nki.isa.nc_transpose), which is a built-in instruction that uses the Tensor Engine to transpose tiles of size up to 128x128, storing the result in PSUM.
 You are **not** allowed to use other compute instructions, including `nisa.dma_tranpose` or `nl.transpose`.
 (Memory instructions, including `nisa.dma_copy` and `nl.ndarray`, are of course allowed.)

-As discussed previously, a multi-dimensional NKI tensor requires one of its dimensions to be mapped to the partition dimension (`P`)  of physical memory.
-We also define an NKI Tile as any NKI Tensor with the first dimension being the partition dimension.
-Any remaining dimensions are known as free dimensions.
-Note that although a tensor can nominally have multiple free dimensions, when performing computation, the hardware -- specifically, the SBUF layout -- forces us to consider the data in terms of 2D tiles (with a single free dimension).

 Since you will be transposing matrices much larger than 128x128, your kernel should manage the movement of data tiles to and from HBM/SBUF.
 It might be useful to revisit the vector addition kernels from earlier to see how they allocate and move data.

 > [!TIP]
 > `nisa.dma_copy` only works on tensors in SBUF/HBM.
-Since the output of `nisa.nc_tranpose` is a PSUM tile, you'll need to copy it to
+Since the output of `nisa.nc_transpose` is a PSUM tile, you'll need to copy it to SBUF first.
+You might find [`nisa.tensor_copy`](https://awsdocs-neuron.readthedocs-hosted.com/en/latest/nki/api/generated/nki.isa.tensor_copy.html#nki.isa.tensor_copy) useful for this.

 **What you need to do:**
 1. Fill in the kernel with your implementation.
 Then test it on a 1024x1024 matrix by running